 How to Write a Eulogy With Only One Day Before the Funeral

 If the funeral is tomorrow and you are starting now, this guide will walk you through it step by step.
 Over ten years of helping families in exactly this situation, I have seen people put together something beautiful in a single sitting.
-If you need help structuring what you write, that is covered in a separate guide.
+And if you are worried about getting it neatly printed in time, you do not need to — many people write it on a computer or phone tonight and read it straight from their phone tomorrow.
+Our guide on reading a eulogy from your phone walks through how to do that well.

 Table of Contents